sourcegraph/deploy-sourcegraph-k8s/components/executors/dind/README.md

 - [Executor ConfigMap](./executor.ConfigMap.yaml) the configurations for the executors.
 - [Executor Deployment](./executor.Deployment.yaml) An Executor replica with a Docker sidecar to run isolated batch changes and auto-indexing jobs.
 This deployment requires a [privileged security context](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
 - [Executor Service](./executor.Service.yaml) A headless service for executor metrics access.
 Executors are not externally accessible.
-- [Docker ConfigMap](./docker-daemon.ConfigMap.yaml) configuration for the docker sidecar to use the pull-through cache.

 Optionally, a Private Docker Registry can be deployed to avoid Docker Hub rate limits.